nobrien97/PolygenicSLiMBook/docs/3_terminal.md

 ```

 ```
-## You like to form new friendships and make new acquaintances.
+## A classic is something that everyone wants to have read
+## and nobody wants to read.
+## 		-- Mark Twain, "The Disappearance of Literature"
 ##  ______________________________________
 ## < I don't think, therefore I don't am. >
 ##  --------------------------------------